AIBC

 Mutual Recognition Agreement (MRA)

-If you are an architect already registered in another jurisdiction outside British Columbia, you may be eligible to apply for registration with the AIBC under the terms of a Mutual Recognition Agreement (MRA) (also known as reciprocity).
-The AIBC is committed to working with our counterparts in other jurisdictions to streamline cross-border registration and increase opportunities for architects.
+If you are an architect already registered in another jurisdiction outside British Columbia, you may be eligible to apply for registration with the AIBC under the terms of a Mutual Recognition Agreement (MRA), also known as reciprocity.
+The AIBC works with its counterparts in other jurisdictions to streamline cross-border registration.

 Registration with the AIBC under an MRA